- Advertisement -spot_img

 There is a subtle but vital difference to appreciate relating to how you create a piece of really effective copy.

 Although it is suggested that you write your copy with a target audience in mind that doesn’t mean you should write a message that is directly aimed at them.
-The trick is to write the press release in a way that appeals to the editor and their reader demographic.
+The trick is to write a press release in a way that appeals to the editor and their reader demographic.

-Follow a proven format
+Follow the proven format

 The format is often referred to as the six W questions and it is designed to prompt you to provide the sort of information that should be included in your press release.